otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This protocol specification is a draft.
 ```

-OTRv4 Prekey Server provides an additional specification to the OTRv4
+OTRv4 Prekey Server is an additional specification to the OTRv4
-[\[1\]](#references) protocol when it needs an untrusted central Prekey Server
+[\[1\]](#references) protocol for when it needs an untrusted central Prekey Server
-to store Prekey Ensembles' values.
+to store Prekey Ensembles.

 ## Table of Contents